uuur86/wasp/README.md

 ```

+# Conclusion
-## Pay attention
+## WARNINGS - Pay your attention here please..
+Please look at these rules

-- This library must be registered by admin_init hook!!
+- This library must be registered by admin_init hook!! otherwise wordpress' methods won't be exists.. so, it does not work.
 - Run function will be print on screen, you can use in a menu page callback function
+- Be careful while giving names for these methods.
+Don't use any special character except a-z0-9_ and maybe - example : wploginexample_login